oscarvantol/oscarvantol.github.io/blog-app-configuration-and-azure-functions.md

         }
 ```

-## But there is a warning...
+> **But there is a warning...**
-This implementation has some limitations described [here](https://github.com/Azure/azure-functions-host/issues/4464#issuecomment-513017446).
+>This implementation has some limitations described [here](https://github.com/Azure/azure-functions-host/issues/4464#issuecomment-513017446).
 The configuration needed for the binding triggers cannot be moved to App Configuration because it is used outside your Azure Function code by the platform.
 If you would have a Service Bus trigger, the scale controller that will determine if it needs to spin up hosts for your functions needs access to the queue or subscription you are listening to.
 I am sure this has the attention of the team responsible, but I can imagine it is not an easy problem to solve.

+## What else did we get?
+Next to the details options you have in the Azure App Configuration setup like setting up label filters you also get the Feature Flags feature.
+You can enable this by calling 'options.UseFeatureFlags()' in the setup.

 ## Sharing is caring

 **Example code**
 I added a simple example implementation on GitHub for anyone to do whatever they want with it.
 You can find it [here](https://github.com/oscarvantol/examples-azure-functions/tree/master/AppConfigurationExample).

-**NuGet package**
-Because we have a lot of Azure Functions with similar setup, I created a NuGet package and published it on our internal Azure DevOps feed.
-At the moment I am looking in to make it a bit more generic and share it with everyone.
-Once I manage to do that, I'll drop a link.

 [oscarvantol.nl](https://oscarvantol.nl)